dhondta/python-codext/docs/features.md

 !!! note "Codecs categories"

     - `native`: the built-in codecs from the original `codecs` package
+    - `non-native`: this special category regroups all the categories mentioned hereafter
     - `base`: baseX codecs (e.g. `base`, `base100`)
     - `binary`: codecs working on strings but applying their algorithms on their binary forms (e.g. `baudot`, `manchester`)
     - `common`: common codecs not included in the native ones or simly added for the purpose of standardization (e.g. `octal`, `ordinal`)